-User Sharing enables you to show or hide an internal or external user from another user in your organization.
-For example, you might be a manufacturer who needs to include all dealers in your organization while still keeping them from seeing or interacting with each other.
-You can set the organization-wide defaults for the user object to Private.
-Then, open up access among groups of dealers who need to see and interact with each other in the organization with sharing rules or manual sharing.
+For example, you might be a manufacturer who wants to include all dealers in your organization but keep them from seeing or interacting with each other.
+If so, set the organization-wide defaults for the user object to Private.
+Then, open up access to specified dealers with sharing rules or manual sharing.